Models of fairness in federated learning: Model and assumptions

+\begin{lemma}[Lemmas 4.1, 7.1, from \cite{donahue2020model}] Consider the same setting as in Lemma \ref{lem:error}, but where the coalition $\col$ was instead using personalized (fine-grained) federation.
+Then, the expected mean squared error player $j$ experiences in the coalition with fine-grained federation is given by:

+\enquote{Optimal} fine-grained federation occurs when each $\vm_{ji}$ parameter is set so as to minimize error for player $j$.
+Note that every player can simultaneously minimize their errors: player $k \ne j$ can set their parameters $\{\vm_{ki}\}$ separately from $\{\vm_{ji}\}$.
+The values of $\vm_{ji}$ that minimize error are given by:

+for $V_i = \var + \frac{\mue}{\ndraw_i}$. \end{lemma} Note that \cite{donahue2020model} also analyzes a $d$-dimensional linear regression game and in particular show that the cost functions for this game are equivalent to the costs for mean estimation, so long as the number of samples $n$ is much larger than the dimension of the problem $d$.
+As a result, all of our findings directly extend from mean estimation to linear regression.
+Additionally, theoretical and empirical work (\cite{hestness2017deep, rolf2021representation}) indicates that power law rules for error curves are commonly used, indicating that functional forms similar to those proposed in \cite{donahue2020model} may be much more broadly applicable.

-We use some of the same notion and modeling assumptions as \cite{donahue2020model}.
+We use some of the same modeling assumptions as \cite{donahue2020model}.
 For example, we assume that each player has a goal of obtaining a model with low expected test error on its personal distribution.
 For notation, we use $\col$ to refer to a coalition of federating agents and $\partition$ to refer to a collection of coalitions that partitions the $\nplayer$ agents.
 We will use $\total_{\col}$ to refer to the total number of samples present in coalition $\col$: $\total_{\col} = \sum_{i \in \col}\ndraw_i$.
 We will refer to $\frac{\mue}{\var}$ as the \emph{noise/bias ratio}, given that it reflects the level of noise in a learning problem, as compared to the average amount of bias between the true parameters of different players.
+We also assume that each agent is always \enquote{available} to participate in model-sharing, meaning that our setting is more close to cross-silo federated learning, as opposed to cross-device \cite{wu2022motley}.